 Another cult classic on our list, Dazed and Confused is the story of high-school seniors on their last day of high school in 1976.
 Many of your favorite actors got their start on this movie, including Adam Goldberg, Milla Jovovich and more.
 It definitely deserves a second, or third, watch.

 Some of the biggest names in cannabis culture make iconic appearances in this movie, starring Dave Chapelle.
 Celebrities including Willie Nelson, Jon Stewart, Snoop Dogg and more all show their true colors in Half Baked.
-Although already two decades old, the laughs still hold up today.
+Although already two decades old, the laughs still hold up today and Half Baked is certainly one of the most popular stoner movies.

 Who would have thought a movie about law enforcement could ever become a stoner favorite?
 If you ask us, Super Troopers represents a lighter, and much stupider side of the law.
 If you ever wanted an excuse to laugh out loud at a cop, this is your chance.